-Now, if you think that’s juicy, stick around to ingest all the riveting information we’ve gathered from Apple insiders and leakers for a more fascinating insight into Apple’s VR headset, including specs, release date, price, and more.
+Now, if you think that’s juicy, stick around to ingest all the riveting information we’ve gathered from Apple insiders and leakers for a more fascinating insight into Apple’s mixed-reality headset, including specs, release date, price, and more.

-Apple AR/VR headset release date
+Apple VR headset release date

-Apple AR/VR headset price
+Apple VR headset price

 If you're feeling discouraged about the $3k price tag, don't worry!
 According to Medium blog post from Kuo, the Cupertino-based tech giant is reportedly rolling out an affordable option of the Apple AR/VR headset during its second-generation era.
 Kuo didn't specify a price point, but it will surely be less expensive compared to the $3K model.

 Fans should expect the affordable, second-gen AR/VR headset to hit the market by the first half of 2025.

 However, Apple better watch out!
 Although the $3,000 Apple VR headset is expected to have some bells and whistles cheaper alternatives can't match, Meta just announced that the Quest 3, due for a late 2023 release, is only $300.
 Opting for this headset instead nets you a sweet savings of $2,700!